bangaloresolutionshub/essbase/Lab13/LabGuide13.md

 5. In General Settings, on the Configure Variables page, you configure variables for the infrastructure resources that the stack creates.

-* [Optional] Enter Resource Display Name Prefix value to use to identify all generated resources, for example essbase_<userid>.
+* [Optional] Enter Resource Display Name Prefix value to use to identify all generated resources, for example Essbase_<userid>.
 If not entered, a prefix is assigned.
 The target compartment you previously selected is shown.
 * Enter values for KMS Key OCID and KMS Service Crypto Endpoint for encrypting credentials during provisioning.
 * [Optional] Select Show Advanced Options if you want to enable additional network configuration options under Network Configuration.
 Use this if you plan to create a new virtual cloud network (VCN) or subnets.